imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - w = w - α (dJ(w) / dw)
     - α = learning rate
     - J(w) = cost function
-    - dJ(w) / dw = how much the cost function changes in respect to w -> the slope of the function
+    - dJ(w) / dw = how much the cost function changes with respect to w -> the slope of the function

 ### Intuition about Derivatives